FFFF-0000h/Tech-Scrolls/README.md

 - **cohesion**: a measure of how well the lines of source code within a module work together.

 - **comments**: a programmer-readable explanation or annotation in the source code of a computer program.
 They are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.
-In Javascript comments are written using `/` for in-line comments and `/* */` for multi-line comments.
+For example, in Javascript, comments are written using `//` for in-line comments and `/* */` for multi-line comments.

 - **commit (VCS)**: an operation which groups a set of changes behind a name and a number, making these changes part of the head revision of the repository. _See [VCS](#V)_